tanjunkai2001/tanjunkai2001.github.io/_pages/about.md

 ### Peer Review
 I serve as a reviewer for the following journals/conferences:
+  - IEEE Transactions on Automation Science and Engineering (*IEEE TASE*)
   - IEEE Conference on Decision and Control (*IEEE CDC*)
   - Engineering Applications of Artificial Intelligence (*EAAI*)
   - Expert Systems with Applications (*ESWA*)